Health insurance coverage is mandatory for all eligible B.C. residents.

 1. Primary Insurance - Provided through the Medical Service Plan

-2. Secondary Insurance - Provided through GuardMe
+2. Bridging Insurance – Provided through GuardMe for the three month qualifying period for new students.

 The MSP is a health insurance plan that covers the cost of medically required services of physicians and surgeons and for dental or oral surgery when medically required.